Takicegek/Interpeer/whitepaper.md

 This would not gain any real advantage, as the attacker would rarely get their own job, also jobs run for set time-frames.
 So gaming the block voting system using this would be ineffective.

 ### 7.10 parrot peer
-The malicious peer would during peer-group sychronisation wait for another peer to give their answer first, then agree with it.
+The malicious peer would during peer-group synchronisation wait for another peer to give their answer first, then agree with it.
 This would mean that they didn't have to do any work, but would get paid as if they had.

 This is solved by all peers in a peer-group first needing to share a hash+salt of the answer, then after answer+salt.
 So that you can prove they formed their own answer.